ROSS-org/ross-org.github.io/_drafts/schedulers.md

 Moving beyond a single PE requires either conservative or optimistic approaches and each has its drawbacks.
 With conservative the simulation must not violate lookahead.
 Conversely, optimistic must be cautious about being too aggressive.

-There is no free lunch.
+In summary, there is no free lunch.